rareval48/BasicCAD/README.md

 <img src="https://user-images.githubusercontent.com/71342195/95499245-0681f000-0973-11eb-9cc3-58a18c9c70ac.png" width="400">

 ### Reflection
-It seemed the same as SolidWorks, but it is also easier becuase you can just add stuff to sketches without adding more sketches.
+It seemed the same as SolidWorks, but it is also easier becuase you can just add stuff to the same sketch without making thousands of sketches for just one item or project.
+Unlike SolidWorks where you have to make a new sketch for just one small detail.

 ---